You found our list of the best virtual field trips.

 The British Museum’s online Museum of the World exhibit lets visitors view and sort artifacts based on time period, area of origin, and themes such as religion or trade.
 Each point on the timeline contains pictures, descriptions, an audio file, and links to related objects.

 This format lends itself well to a virtual scavenger hunt.
 Solving an activity helps students focus and remain more engaged, which results in students learning more from the experience.

 Explore the British Museum.

 14. Digital Tour of the Van Gogh Museum

 While the digital tour of the Van Gogh Museum fails to capture the paintings’ texture, it does offer contextual information on the artist’s most famous images such as Almond Blossom and Self-portrait With Grey Felt Hat.
 This tour also provides background information about Van Gogh’s life, with several narrative timelines.

 Check out the Van Gogh Museum.

 15. Google Meets Visit to the Guggenheim

-The Guggenheim offers one of the more interactive virtual museum experiences.
-Booking a tour gives your class access to a guide for one hour, during which time your class will view three to five famous works and participate in an ongoing Q&A session.
+The Guggenheim offers an interactive virtual museum experience.
+Booking a tour gives your class access to a guide for one hour, and your class will view three to five famous works and participate in an ongoing Q&A session.
 The museum educator facilitates activities that encourage students to engage with the art.
 All tours take place via Zoom or Google Meet.

 Though the museum gears most tours towards grade school, they also hold separate online tours for university students and adults as well.